Geonovum/IMX-Metadata/Metadata_extensie.md

 The lineage model provides lineage information as metadata at the property level .

-Requierments of the metadata in this respect are the following:
+Requirements of the metadata in this respect are the following:

 1. metadata at the property level of objecttypes
 2. metadata at the instance level of properties